Why Skate Canada renamed “mohawk” and “choctaw” steps?

 What's your opinion on this topic?
 Do you have an idea how to name it in Cyrillic-based languages?
 Let us know!

-Post is written in English, Ukrainian and Russian.
+Post is written in English and Ukrainian.

 Follow us on social media